 Times are changing, and applications and content are now more dependent on two-way communication than ever.
 With the growth of mobile customers using laptops, phones, and tablets, the uploading of data is just as critical as downloading.
 Between the massive uptick in social media posting and uploading both photos and videos, plus the throngs of gamers who want to play anywhere and anytime, the amount of data transfer overall is staggering.

-Add into this mix the communication between Internet of thing (IoT) devices such as home cameras and security systems, printers, autos, health monitors, and more, (plus future plans for the integration of robots), the demand for low latency, fast response, and high bandwidth is critical.
-We can’t stress it enough: you just can’t adequately address this need with technology alone, you must get close to edge points.
+Add into this mix the communication between Internet of Thing (IoT) devices such as home cameras and security systems, printers, autos, health monitors, and more (plus future plans for the integration of robots), the demand for low latency, fast response, and high bandwidth is critical.
+We can’t stress it enough: you just can’t adequately address this need with technology alone; you must get close to edge points.

-That said, the most practical solution is to move the data and application geographically closer to the customer or end points for a business.
+That said, the most practical solution is to move the data and application geographically closer to the customer or endpoints for a business.
 This is the concept behind Content Delivery Networks (CDN) and caching sites.
 Most get deployed on the edge to provide faster access to common or popular data and they bypass the speed of transport network issues by getting popular content to the edge, where customers are.

 This is where Flexential can help you be more effective in reducing latency and realizing significantly better performance.
 Our fleet of data centers are in the secondary metro areas that you need access to, within reach of your customers, retail stores, or clinics, depending on the nature of your business.

-Just a few noteworthy benefits of utilizing our edge data centers:
+Noteworthy benefits of utilizing edge data centers

 - Diverse location choices